swindonmakers/LogoBot/hardware/AssemblyGuide.md

 ## Bill of Materials

 Make sure you have all of the following parts before you begin.
-The tables show the number of vitamins/parts required for each sub-assembly, as well as the total.

 [BOM](bom/bom.md?include)